 - 1. The ratios presented are rounded to the nearest 100 if over 1,000, to the nearest 10 if under 1,000, to the nearest 5 if under 100 and to the nearest 1 if under 20.
 This may result in credible intervals that appear to be similar to the estimated average ratio. - 2.
-These ratios do not represent a person's risk of becoming infected, since risk of infection depends on a number of factors, including contact with others or vaccination status.
+These ratios do not represent a person's risk of becoming infected, since risk of infection depends on a number of factors, including contact with others or vaccination status. - 3.
+The reference week is 11 to 17 September 2022 for England, and 14 to 20 September 2022 for Wales, Northern Ireland and Scotland.

-Figure 1: The percentage of people testing positive for coronavirus (COVID-19) increased in England and Wales, and decreased in Northern Ireland and Scotland in the most recent week
+Figure 1: The percentage of people testing positive for coronavirus (COVID-19) continued to increase in England and Wales, and trends were uncertain in Northern Ireland and Scotland in the most recent week

-Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 12 September 2021 to 14 September 2022
+Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 19 September 2021 to 20 September 2022

-- 1. Official reported estimates are plotted at a reference point believed to be most representative of the given week. - Official estimates are displayed over a rolling year up to the most recent week.
-The full time series of our official estimates from 27 April 2020 onwards are available in our Coronavirus (COVID-19) Infection Survey datasets. - 3.
+- 1. Official reported estimates are plotted at a reference point believed to be most representative of the given week. - 2.
+Official estimates are displayed over a rolling year up to the most recent week.
+The full time series of our official estimates from 27 April 2020 onwards are available in ourCoronavirus (COVID-19) Infection Survey datasets. - 3.
 There is a higher degree of uncertainty in our estimates for Wales, Northern Ireland and Scotland, compared with England.
-This is shown by wider credible intervals. - 4.
-The reference week is 8 to 14 September 2022 for England and Wales, and 7 to 13 September 2022 for Northern Ireland and Scotland.
+This is shown by widercredible intervals. - 4.
+The reference week is 11 to 17 September 2022 for England, and 14 to 20 September 2022 for Wales, Northern Ireland and Scotland.